Warning to customers about telephone scamJan 11, 2021, 21:18 PM

 According to reports, the fraudulent calls may come from a 1-800 phone number or display a legitimate retailer number.
 Individuals carrying out these scams are calling customers and are demanding immediate payment in order to avoid disconnection.
 The caller then suggests that to avoid disconnection, the customer must purchase a gift card immediately and call back to provide the serial number on the back of the card.

-This is a reminder, that we do not collect credit card or bank account information over the telephone, or take payment as we are not the retailer.
-If you receive a call from someone representing Canadian Collective Services or FortisAlberta, and you question the authenticity of the call, you should hang up and call FortisAlberta at 310-WIRE (9473) or 1-855-333-9473.
+This is a reminder, that we do not collect credit card or bank account information over the telephone, by email, or take payment as we are not the retailer.
+If you receive a call or an email from someone representing Canadian Collective Services or FortisAlberta, and you question the authenticity of the call, you should hang up and call FortisAlberta at 310-WIRE (9473) or 1-866-717-3113.

 If an account is in arrears, retailers will send several notices through the mail asking for payment and will usually use an automated dialer to remind customers to make a payment before a disconnection will occur.
 Additionally, in Alberta there are regulations preventing your power from being disconnected at any time when the temperature is below zero degrees Celsius within a 24-hour period.